yuforium/activitypub-docs/federation.md

 > The notion of "context" used is intentionally vague.
 The intended function is to serve as a means of grouping objects and activities that share a common originating context or purpose.
 An example could be all activities relating to a common project or event.

-The `context` field is well suited for federating community content, because the grouping of content is exactly what a Community or a Forum does:
+The `context` field is well suited for federating community content, because grouping of content is what a Community or a Forum does.

 ```json
 {